Hong Kong Where to Eat

 Kam Wah Cafe

 This cha chaan teng in Prince Edward is probably the most famous of all the spots on this list.
 It’s located right near Hong Kong’s Ladies Market, making it a destination for both locals and tourists alike.
 The flavor of the bun itself might actually be the best of them all, as the crispy sugary topping has a subtle hint of lemon to make it stand out from other bakeries.
-I personally find the bolo bao here to be too dense and bread-like for my taste though, so you end up left with a chunk of bread without any butter as you reach the end (as pictured above).
+I personally find the bolo bao here to be too dense and bread-like for my taste though, like eating a dinner roll topped with a sugar crust, so you end up left with a chunk of bread without any butter as you reach the end (as pictured above).
 But you’re definitely getting a good bang for your buck since it’s more filling.
 I need to go back to try it stuffed with their signature pork chop.

 Kam Fung Restaurant